ewyy-design/eunicewee/README.md

 2. Connect to the chosen repository

 3. In Site Configuration > Build & deploy > Continuous deployment > Build settings: <br>
-   Base directory: <<the directory which have your react application>> Build command: npm run build
+   Base directory: {the directory which have your react application} <br>
+   Build command: npm run build <br>
-   Publish directory: /<<the directory which have your react application>>/build
+   Publish directory: /{the directory which have your react application}/build <br>

 ## 🎨 Color Reference